The inertial Jacquet-Langlands correspondence: Invariants of simple inertial classes.

-A \emph{parameter field} for a maximal simple character~$\theta$ is by a definition a subfield of~$A$ of the form~$F[\beta]$ for a simple stratum $[\fA, \beta]$ defining~$\theta$.
-An \emph{unramified parameter field} is a subfield of~$A$ of the form $\Fbetaur$ for a parameter field~$F[\beta]$, the maximal unramified extension of~$F$ in~$F[\beta]$.
+\begin{defn} A \emph{parameter field} for~$\theta$ in~$G$ is a subfield of~$A$ of the form~$F[\beta]$ for a simple stratum $[\fA, \beta]$ defining~$\theta$.
+An \emph{unramified parameter field} is a subfield of~$A$ of the form $\Fbetaur$ for a parameter field~$F[\beta]$ (the maximal unramified extension of~$F$ in~$F[\beta]$). \end{defn}